Día de Muertos or Janal Pixan: What’s the difference?

 Candy skulls made out of sugar have long been popular for Día de Muertos in Central México, and have also become so in Yucatán.
 When arranged in great numbers, they somewhat resemble a Tzompantli, or Teotihuacan rack of skulls.
 Photo: Courtesy

-Hanal Pixán altars are traditionally split up into three levels to reflect the three planes of existence — the underworld below, the land of the living in the middle, and the heavens above.
+Janal Pixan altars are traditionally split up into three levels to reflect the three planes of existence — the underworld below, the land of the living in the middle, and the heavens above.
 Photo: Carlos Rosado van der Gracht

 Dia de Muertos is observed Nov.
 1 and Nov.
 2 to coincide with the Catholic festivities of All Souls Day and All Saints Day.
-However, many of the most popular customs associated with El Día Los Muertos trace their roots back to several pre-hispanic cultures.
+However, many of the most popular customs associated with El Día Los Muertos trace their roots back to several Pre Hispanic cultures.

 Families typically adorn altars with photos of their deceased loved ones and fill them with their favorite foods, and sometimes even their favorite vices such as cigarettes and liquor.
 Photo: Carlos Rosado van der Gracht

-During Hanal Pixan, every day is assigned differently.
+During Janal Pixan, every day is assigned differently.
 The first day (and night) is dedicated to children who have passed away.
 Thus, it is common to see altars on Oct.
 31 being full of toys and candy.

 In some communities, it is common for children to wrap a red or black cloth around their hands to keep grieving spirits from taking them to the realms of the dead.
 Photo: Courtesy